rsuntkOrgs/mtk_connectivity_module/README.md

 CONFIG_DRV_BUILD_IN=y
 ```
 # Bootloop issue
-Bootloop can caused by insmod `/vendor/lib/modules/*.ko` conflicting with drivers inline (in case you build as inline).
+Bootloop can caused by insmod `/vendor/lib/modules/*.ko` conflicting with drivers inline.
 Remove `/vendor/lib/modules/*.ko` can solve it.